Recommended

 Among the casualties was Ali Aburia, a senior Hezbollah official, Sky News Arabia reported.

-In an unusual statement following the first wave of airstrikes on Monday morning, IDF Spokesman Brig.-Gen. Daniel Hagari had warned citizens to move out of harm’s way just before the Israeli Air Force began the second wave of strikes that continued for over three hours.
+In an unusual statement following a first wave of airstrikes on Monday morning, IDF Spokesman Brig.-Gen. Daniel Hagari had warned citizens to move out of harm’s way just before the Israeli Air Force began the second wave of strikes that continued for over three hours.

 The Health Ministry also instructed hospitals to halt non-essential surgeries to prepare for an expected wave of casualties.